École Bishop Savaryn School, Edmonton, AB

 Our school, located in North Edmonton, Alberta, is situated near fertile farmland; however, our students do not often have the opportunity to see how and where local food is grown.
 Bishop Savaryn is a small dual-track elementary school.
 There are 353 students at Bishop Savaryn school, most of whom are presently enrolled in the French Immersion Program.
 The student population is very diverse and includes a high number of English as Second Language students, some lower income families as well as new immigrant families.

-The Farm to School Canada grant has had a profound impact on our elementary school.
+The Dig In grant has had a profound impact on our elementary school.
 One of the biggest positive impacts was the purchase of a garden tower.
 The tower was purchased and set up in early March with small romaine lettuce plants.
 It was placed near the main office where it was visible to staff, students and parents.
 The initial reaction from staff and students was very positive.
 Students were filled with excitement and joy each time they passed near the garden tower.
 The romaine lettuce grew quickly and students were excited and surprised as they quickly noticed the plants growing and changing.

 After the first month had passed, we started organizing salad-tasting parties for grade-level classes.
 Each group of students were brought to the garden tower for presentations on how the tower worked and to talk about the importance of growing your own food.
 Students were then invited to come and pick some of the lettuce that would be used for their class salad-tasting party.
 The reactions were very positive and the students were excited to prepare and taste their salads.
 In one of the classes, students and parents were very excited to share salads.
 Many students loved tasting the lettuce grown in the growing tower.
 Many asked if there was more after their portion was done.
 Every student in the class ate lettuce and some salad vegetables.